1906 college football season: New rules to save football

-Although his nearsightedness kept him off the Harvard varsity squad, Theodore Roosevelt was a vocal exponent of football's contribution to the “strenuous life,” both on and off the field.
-He helped revive the annual Harvard–Yale football series after it had been canceled for two years following the violent 1894 clash that was deemed “the bloodbath at Hampden Park.”
-His belief that the football field was a proving ground for the battlefield was validated by the performance of his fellow Rough Riders who were former football standouts.
-“In life, as in a football game,” he wrote, “the principle to follow is: Hit the line hard; don't foul and don't shirk, but hit the line hard!”
-In 1903, the president told an audience, “I believe in rough games and in rough, manly sports.
-I do not feel any particular sympathy for the person who gets battered about a good deal so long as it is not fatal.”
-He summoned the head coaches and representatives of the premier collegiate powers—Harvard, Yale and Princeton—to the White House on October 9, 1905.
+Although his nearsightedness kept him off the Harvard varsity squad, Theodore Roosevelt was a vocal exponent of football's contribution to the "strenuous life", both on and off the field.
+He helped revive the annual Harvard–Yale football series after it had been canceled for two years following the violent 1894 clash that was deemed "the bloodbath at Hampden Park."
+His belief that the football field was a proving ground for the battlefield was validated by the performance of his fellow Rough Riders, who were former football standouts.
+"In life, as in a football game," he wrote, "the principle to follow is: Hit the line hard; don't foul and don't shirk, but hit the line hard!"
+In 1903, the president told an audience, "I believe in rough games and in rough, manly sports.
+I do not feel any particular sympathy for the person who gets battered about a good deal so long as it is not fatal."
+He summoned the head coaches and representatives of the premier collegiate powers—Harvard, Yale, and Princeton—to the White House on October 9, 1905.
 Roosevelt urged them to curb excessive violence and make an example of fair play for the rest of the country.
 The schools released a statement condemning brutality and pledging to keep the game clean.

-Following the 1905 season, Stanford and California switched to rugby while Columbia, Northwestern and Duke dropped football.
-Harvard president Charles William Eliot, who considered football “more brutalizing than prizefighting, cockfighting or bullfighting,” warned that Harvard could be next, a move that could have been a crushing blow to the college game.
-Roosevelt wrote in a letter to a friend that he would not let Eliot “emasculate football,” and that he hoped to “minimize the danger” without football having to be played “on too ladylike a basis.”
+Following the 1905 season, Stanford and California switched to rugby while Columbia, Northwestern, and Duke dropped football.
+Harvard president Charles William Eliot, who considered football "more brutalizing than prizefighting, cockfighting or bullfighting", warned that Harvard could be next, a move that could have been a crushing blow to the college game.
+Roosevelt wrote in a letter to a friend that he would not let Eliot "emasculate football", and that he hoped to "minimize the danger" without football having to be played "on too ladylike a basis."
 Roosevelt again used his bully pulpit.
-He urged for radical rule changes, and he invited other school leaders to the White House in the off-season.
+He urged radical rule changes and invited other school leaders to the White House during the off-season.